-Turn the season’s bounty into a lifetime home for lucky birds or a unique object d’art to add whimsy and color for to outdoor spaces.
+Turn the season’s bounty into a lifetime home for lucky birds or a unique object d’art to add whimsy and color to outdoor spaces.

 Gourds make good birdhouses for many types of birds, including wrens, chickadees, woodpeckers, bluebirds, purple martins, and others.
-You can dry your own gourd, or purchase gourds that have already been dried.
+You can dry your own gourd, or purchase some that have already been dried.
 Dry gourds can be found at some craft stores, farms and farmers markets, as well as online sources.

 Step 2 – If you are drying your own gourd, wash it in water followed by a rinse of 1 part disinfectant or bleach to 10 parts water.
 Or, wash it in warm vinegar water.
 Blot well with a towel, and hang it to dry.
 If mold begins to form as it dries, wipe it with the 1:10 bleach and water solution.
 It may take a few months to completely dry.